-- b.
-Whether inclusive national dialogue was held and the number of key stakeholders participating in inclusive national dialogue workshops; and - c.
-Extent to which government members are engaging with the parties to a peace agreement.
+(b) Whether inclusive national dialogue was held and the number of key stakeholders participating in inclusive national dialogue workshops;

+(c) Extent to which government members are engaging with the parties to a peace agreement.

-31. However, the CPAS has only been recently implemented in the field missions and is partially and/or inconsistently used.
-Several missions reported that the process of populating CPAS was ongoing and that preliminary data was insufficient for analyzing programme performance.
-Therefore, CPAS was not available for this evaluation to assess the performance of the missions' political affairs work.
+31. However, the Comprehensive Planning and Performance Assessment System has only recently been implemented in the field missions and is partially and/or inconsistently used.
+Several missions reported that the process of populating the System was ongoing and that preliminary data was insufficient for analysing programme performance.
+Therefore, the System was not available at the time of the evaluation to assess the performance of the missions' political affairs work.